 Socializing the cat to a home environment and possibly getting him used to being around other pets and different types of people

 What does Urban Cat Coalition provide to fosters?

 Urban Cat Coalition covers all veterinary expenses for the kittens in our foster homes.
-We provide supplies to fosters as they are donated, but are not able to cover the cost of food and litter.
-However, we do encourage our foster homes to track their expenses of their foster cats and kittens to claim as deductions at tax time!
+We provide supplies to fosters as they are donated, but are not always able to cover all the cost of food and litter.
+We usually have a regular supply of canned food and litter for foster homes.
+We also encourage our foster homes to track their expenses (food, litter, cleaning supplies, mileage) to claim as deductions at tax time.